Xceptance/XCMailr/readme.md

 ##

 ## API Token
 XCMailr supports API token to access some XCMailr functionality without using e-mail and password to authenticate.
-An API token can be genererated in the edit profile menu.
+An API token can be generated in the edit profile menu.
 [token](images/API_Token.png)

 You can create a new token or revoke an earlier generated token.